adamsilver/maintainablecss.com-jekyll/_chapters/09-organisation.md

 title: Organisation
 section: Extras
 permalink: /chapters/organisation/
-description: Learn how to organise your CSS files within your codebase.
+description: Learn how to organise your CSS files.
 ---

 *Discoverability* is an important part of writing maintainable stylesheets and this becomes more important as a project grows in size over time.